Bourbon Reforms: Trade and the economy

-The War of Succession's main objective was to determine which European powers would dominate over the Atlantic trade.
-In 1713, the war ended with the Treaty of Utrecht which had significant impact on Spain's economic holdings.
+The War of the Spanish Succession was to a large extent fought over control of Atlantic trade.
+In 1713, the war ended with the Peace of Utrecht which had significant impact on Spain's economic holdings.
 Spain lost some of its primary European possessions to the Austrian Habsburgs in addition to losing other territories such as the fortress of Sacramento, which brought the Portuguese in close proximity to Buenos Aires.
-In addition to its lost territory, Spain granted the asiento de negros, a monopoly contract on African slaves to Spanish colonies in the Americas to the British government.
-Granting the asiento not only led to a significant loss of revenue for the Spanish Crown, it also provided channels through which British merchants could deal in contraband trade.
+In addition to its lost territory, Spain granted the Asiento de Negros to Great Britain.
+Granting the Asiento de Negros not only led to a significant loss of revenue for the Spanish Crown, but also provided channels through which British merchants could engage in illicit trade with Spanish America, whose inhabitants were often opposed to Spain's restrictive mercantilist policies.
 With these losses, Spain relied primarily on its American colonies to maintain its position as a European power.

 The Bourbon Reforms transitioned Spain's economic policy to be increasingly mercantilist, an economic policy in which countries maximize their exports and minimize their imports to secure greater portion of wealth from a fixed amount in the world.
 This wealth was measured in the quantity that ended up in imperial treasuries.

 An important goal of the Bourbon Reforms was to increase legal, registered trade with Spanish America in order to collect more tax revenue for the Crown, an aim that was frequently undercut both by the prevalence of contraband and the increasing presence of foreign merchants.
-One strategy to diminish this trade in contraband was the relocation in 1717 of the Casa de la Contratación.
+One strategy to diminish this trade in contraband was the relocation in 1717 of the Casa de Contratación.
 This was the House of Trade which oversaw Spanish trade with its colonies, and was moved from Seville, where traders frequently dealt in contraband, to Cádiz.
 However, this effort did not prove highly effective, as the trade of contraband simply moved with the Casa de la Contratación to Cádiz.

 Then in 1778, the Free Trade Decree (Reglamento para el comercio libre) was passed.
 The crown believed that free and protected trade between Spain and the Americas was the best way to restore all sectors of the Spanish dominion to their former glory.
-Traditionally, many identify this act and this principle to be one of the cornerstone principles of the Bourbon reforms.
-The Free Trade decree opened all ports in the colonies to trade with Spanish controlled ports the colonies or Spain.
-This act in tandem with the crucial decision preceding it to open the islands of the Spanish Caribbean to all nine peninsular Spanish ports in 1765 helped establish the notion that the special privilege of trade that only a few ports had enjoyed earlier was to be no more.
+Traditionally, many identify this act and this principle to be one of the cornerstone principles of the Bourbon Reforms.
+The Free Trade decree opened all ports in the colonies to trade with Spanish controlled ports, the colonies, or Spain.
+This act, in tandem with the crucial decision preceding it to open the islands of the Spanish Caribbean to all nine peninsular Spanish ports in 1765, helped establish the notion that the special privilege of trade that only a few ports had enjoyed earlier was to be no more.
 It is important to understand that the ‘free’ trade that was established by the Free Trade Decree was only free in a limited sense.
 There were geographic limitations both in Spain and in the Americas, most notably being the exclusion of Venezuela and New Spain.